gokulnathperiasamy/APKManager/README.md

 # APKManager

-> Provides option to get the APK details which is published in Google Play Store.
+> Provides option to get the APK version details, which is published in Google Play Store.

 ### API Documentation